piglovesyou/graphql-let/README.md

 ### 3. Prepare types

-Run this command, so graphql-let looks for `.graphql` document files by the `documents` glob pattern in the config.
-Then it'll generate corresponding `.d.ts` files in the `generateDir` directory.
+Run this command, so graphql-let looks for `.graphql` GraphQL documents by the config.documents glob pattern.
+Then it'll generate corresponding `.d.ts` files in the config.generateDir directory.

 ```
 npx graphql-let